Nevada fighting to keep deer from contracting chronic wasting disease

 "It is believed to be caused by a mutated protein, called a prion that attaches to, and transforms healthy brain proteins into disfigured mutations that lead to a deterioration of the brain, and ultimately death of the animal," according to the Nevada Department of Wildlife.

-Animals that have contracted the disease, behave like zombies, the agency said, adding that the disease it is easy to spot.
+Animals that have contracted it behave like zombies, the agency said, adding that the disease is easy to spot.

 Symptoms include lack of fear of humans, lethargy and emaciation, as well as excessive drinking, stumbling and difficulty running, the agency said.